dev-bootcamp-2019/final-project-kejitan/EVcharging/README.md

 * For development version, Sample data is populated with cities: Mumbai, Bangkok, Hong Kong and chareget TYPE: DC and Level2.

+* EVcharging dApp ahs been deployed on Rinkeby via Infura interface and the contract addresses do not show in etherscan.

 ## Architecture